 The more accurate the data you collect, the more precisely you can manage a field.
 Luckily, modern tools for acquiring agricultural data like a vertical farming solution or precision farming provide accuracy that would have been unimaginable just 15 years ago.
 IoT-powered sensors with GPS trackers can be installed on tractors for on-the-go mapping of various soil parameters such as texture, bulk density, mechanical resistance, draft force, moisture content, organic matter, nitrate content, and pH.

-The sensor-based management of herbicides and other pesticides is another benefit of GPS for agriculture practices.
+The sensor-based management of herbicides and other pesticides is another benefit of practical uses of GPS in agriculture.
 Sensors for weed detection vary from simple color deviation detectors to advanced computer vision systems capable of distinguishing crops from weeds and identifying weed species.

 AI and data analytics